 There is no question, though, that the Communist Party leaders did initially try to avoid a physical confrontation with the BUF.
 They called on members and supporters to attend a Spanish solidarity rally organised by the Young Communist League in Trafalgar Square on the afternoon of 4 October, at the very time the fascists were planning to march through the East End.
 Joe Jacobs, a Jewish Communist who was directly involved in these events as secretary of the CP’s Stepney branch, recounts in his book Out of the Ghetto how he and other party members protested against this decision, which they were convinced would finish the CP in East London unless it was reversed.

-In response, Jacobs received a note from the CP’s East London organiser conveying instructions from the London district committee.
-Communists were authorised to organise two protest meetings in the East End to coincide with the BUF demonstration, but they should avoid clashes with the Mosleyites, because that would only give the government an excuse to depict CP members as hooligans who were no different from the fascists.
+In response, Jacobs received a note from the party’s East London organiser conveying instructions from the London district committee.
+CP members were authorised to organise two protest meetings in the East End to coincide with the BUF demonstration, but they should avoid clashes with the Mosleyites, because that would only give the government an excuse to depict Communists as hooligans who were no different from the fascists.
 “If Mosley decides to march let him”, Jacobs was told.
 “Don’t attempt disorder.
 (Time too short to get a ‘They shall not pass’ policy across.
 It would only be a harmful stunt.)”
 Jacobs comments: “I could hardly believe my eyes.
 How could they be so blind to what was happening in Stepney?
 The slogan ‘They shall not pass’ was already on everyone’s lips and being whitewashed on walls and pavements.”